-Reports also state the plant can make the tomato fruits taste better and also help improve their growth although there is no scientific proof of this statement to prove this theory.
+It’s also said to help improve their growth although there is no scientific proof to prove this theory.

-You will have to learn how to grow borage yourself and then be your own judge!
+You will have to learn how to grow Borage yourself then be your own judge!

-It is also stated in many reports that members of the legume family of plants, spinach, strawberry along with members of the brassica plant families can also benefit greatly from the protection of these “star flower plants” when planted nearby as companion plants.
+can all benefit greatly from the protection of these “star flower plants” when planted nearby as companion plants.

 While helping out all these garden plants in several ways, bees are also attracted to these plants as a food source.